UK exporters need to complete an Annex VII document when they are shipping non-hazardous ‘green list’ waste such as waste paper.

-The Annex VII document accompanies the material being sent overseas.
+The Annex VII pdf download accompanies the material being sent overseas.
 It records who has arranged the waste shipment, who is transporting it, and where it is being taken.
 It also describes what the waste is, along with the relevant identification codes.

 When the waste arrives at its destination, the importer and the recovery facility (if different) need to sign and complete relevant sections in the Annex VII form.
-Copies of all Annex VII forms need to be kept for 3 years, and competent authorities can ask to inspect them at any time.
+Copies of all Annex VII forms need to be kept for 3 years, and competent authorities such as England’s Environment Agency can ask to inspect them at any time.

 Green list requirements